 Even if people are severely lactose intolerant, the lactose will have been converted into lactic acid if they take their sheep milk in the form of yogurt and much of the lactose goes out with the whey in hard cheese making.
 There is also evidence that the lactose in sheep milk is more tolerated than from other milk and certainly worth a try.

-One more thing you may not know, is that the fat from sheep is called ‘Tallow’.
+One more thing you may not know, is that the fat from domestic sheep is called ‘Tallow’.
 It is cooked and purified and is used to make candles or further prepared and made into blocks of soap!

 Sheep are quite intelligent creatures and have more brainpower than people are willing to give them credit for.
 For example, sheep in Yorkshire, England found a way to get over cattle grids by rolling on their backs.
 Clever sheep!